victorrmc/SpringBootAPI/README.md

 Within this repository, you will find a detailed user manual in the `UserManual` folder, guiding you through the functionalities and proper usage of the application.

+## Unit Testing
+The project includes unit tests implemented in JUnit to ensure the robustness and reliability of the codebase

 ## Additional Resources
 - Class Diagram: Check the `ClassDiagram` folder for `ClassDiagram.svg`, which is a class diagram.
 - Role Diagram: Find the `RoleDiagram.svg` in the `ClassDiagram` folder, illustrating the role diagram.